 Dr. Frank Lin is the leading researcher in the area of hearing loss and dementia.
 I had been reading his research for a while before I got to meet him in San Francisco last summer at the International Association for Gerontology and Geriatrics World Congress.
-I thought he would be older given his accomplishments.

 Two-thirds of people over 70 have hearing loss.
 Dr. Lin noted how hearing aids in children are covered in 20 states because we recognize how important hearing is to the child’s development and interaction with society.